Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 In this section, we present the particular task, dataset, model and further details regarding the experimental setup used to validate our proposals.
-We also report the obtained results, in which we measure the effectiveness of the introduced approaches according to different criteria.
+We also report the obtained results, in which we measure the effectiveness of the introduced approaches according to different criteria.\footnote{Our code is available at: \url{https://github.com/vadel/ACPD} (see Appendix \ref{app:reproducibility} for further details).}